Turbulent Magnetic Field Amplification by the Interaction of Shock Wave and Inhomogeneous Medium: Numerical results

 where $c_{\rm s}^{\rm post}$ is the postshock sound speed and $\pmb{v}^{\rm post}$ represents the total postshock velocity of fluid.
 The initial uniform postshock velocity $\pmb{v}^{\rm post}_0$ is subtracted to get the turbulent velocity.

-As shown in Fig.~\ref{fig:mams}, perpendicular shock can amplify the postshock magnetic field strength further due to the presence of additional shock compression.
-The local maximum strength can reach $\approx15|\pmb{B}^{\rm post}_0|$, while the maximum of parallel shock's case achieves only $\approx5|\pmb{B}^{\rm post}_0|$.
+As shown in Fig.~\ref{fig:mams}, perpendicular shock can amplify the postshock magnetic field strength further due to the additional shock compression.
+The local maximum strength of the averaged magnetic field along the $z$-axis can reach $\approx15|\pmb{B}^{\rm post}_0|$, while the maximum of parallel shock's case achieves $\approx5|\pmb{B}^{\rm post}_0|$.
 Nevertheless, both cases have the same distribution of $\langle M_{\rm s}\rangle$ with a median value $\approx0.15$.
 This suggests that the postshock turbulence and sound speed are independent of magnetic fields.
 The two quantities are regulated only by the pre-shock density fluctuation's distribution.
-The distributions of $\langle M_{\rm A}\rangle$ appear apparent differences.
-Due to a strong magnetic field, the $\langle M_{\rm A}\rangle$ of the perpendicular shock case gets smaller with a median value $\approx7$.
-The finely distributed $\langle M_{\rm A}\rangle$ in the parallel shock case with a median value $\approx17$ increases when get close to the shock front.
-However, as shown in Fig.~\ref{fig:ma}, the perpendicular case shows an opposite trend that $\langle M_{\rm A}\rangle$ increases when get away from the shock front.
+The distributions of $\langle M_{\rm A}\rangle$ appear differences.
+Due to a stronger magnetic field, the $\langle M_{\rm A}\rangle$ of the perpendicular shock case gets smaller with a median value $\approx7$. $\langle M_{\rm A}\rangle$ in the parallel shock case (with a median value $\approx17$) increases when get close to the shock front.
+However, as shown in Fig.~\ref{fig:ma}, the perpendicular case shows an opposite trend that $\langle M_{\rm A}\rangle$ increases when the distance from the shock front increases.
 This lower value of $\langle M_{\rm A}\rangle$ around shock front is caused by the compression of magnetic field by shock wave.
-The compression amplifies the magnetic field by a factor of $\approx4$ in a strong shock limit so that the corresponding $\langle M_{\rm A}\rangle$ is only $\approx1/4$ of the parallel shock's one.
+The compression amplifies the preshock magnetic field by a factor of $\approx4$ in a strong shock limit so that the corresponding $\langle M_{\rm A}\rangle$ is only $\approx1/4$ of the parallel shock's one.
 In the region away from the shock front ($x<550$, see Figs.~\ref{fig:ma} and \ref{fig:mams}), $\langle M_{\rm A}\rangle$ of both cases drops from 12 to 4.
-In this region, turbulence and magnetic field's fluctuation are already insignificant (see Fig.~\ref{fig:vis.}). $\langle M_{\rm A}\rangle$ in this region is resulted by reverse shocks.
+In this region, turbulence and magnetic field's fluctuation both decay (see Fig.~\ref{fig:vis.}). $\langle M_{\rm A}\rangle$ in this region is related to the fluctuations driven by reverse shocks.